Underrated Image Comics – It’s Here To Reclaim

 • Bushido is a chanbara taking place before the Bakumatsu era; a foreigner must help his Japanese family fend off vampire attacks.
 With stunning visuals and action by Jessada Sutthi, this series pulls readers into tense battle that may well rage on.

-• Mechanism is a sci-fi war comics where humanity relies on androids to fight invading aliens.
+• Mechanism is an underrated Image Comics sci-fi war series where humanity relies on androids to fight invading aliens.
 However rather than focusing on the battles, the series builds on the world around them; it features twists that can make or break fans.

 • September Mourning is on this list because its release schedule gets so shaky.
 A hybrid human/grim reaper takes the souls of the wicked and makes friends to fulfill a prophecy.